 - 1.8 The Capital Strategy also sets out the Council's policy approach to commercial investment activities, including processes, due diligence and defining the Council's risk appetite in respect of these.
 The Council has not undertaken any commercial investment activities at the present time; however if this was to be considered in future it would be in accordance with the Council's governance framework for decision making, and giving due regard to risk and proportionality.
-This section of the Capital Strategy may need to be revisited and updated once the revised statutory Guidance on Local Authority Investments is published and/or as the Council's own agenda for commercial investments evolves. - 1.9 The Council's policies, objectives and approach to risk management of its treasury management activities, and the manner in which it seeks to achieve its policies and objectives for treasury management is set out in the Strategy, alongside the knowledge and skills available to the Council and provides confirmation that these are commensurate with the Council's risk appetite. - 1.10 The distinct, but inter-related, elements of the Capital Strategy therefore collectively demonstrate that the Council's capital expenditure and investment decisions properly take account of stewardship, value for money, prudence, sustainability and affordability, by setting out the long term context in which capital expenditure and investment decisions are made, and by giving due consideration to both risk and reward and impact on the achievement of priority outcomes.
+The Council's policies, objectives and approach to risk management of its treasury management activities, and the manner in which it seeks to achieve its policies and objectives for treasury management is set out in the Strategy, alongside the knowledge and skills available to the Council and provides confirmation that these are commensurate with the Council's risk appetite. - 1.9 The distinct, but inter-related, elements of the Capital Strategy therefore collectively demonstrate that the Council's capital expenditure and investment decisions properly take account of stewardship, value for money, prudence, sustainability and affordability, by setting out the long term context in which capital expenditure and investment decisions are made, and by giving due consideration to both risk and reward and impact on the achievement of priority outcomes.